dvntaudio/cuckoo-tools/README.md

     mkdir $HOME/shared
     sudo mount -t vmhgfs .host:/cuckoo $HOME/shared

-Before you begin the installation remember that you have to enable virtualiztion in the vm.
+Before you begin the installation remember that you *have* to enable virtualiztion in the vm.
 In VMware Fusion this is done under advanced settings for processors & memory.
+If you don't do this change you can't install Windows in the client.

 To begin the installation of the Windows machine.